 Use the built-in Webflow dropdown component to add, style, and set up dropdown menus and links.

-A dropdown menu is a pre-built navigation element that can be added to almost any area of a project.
-Most often times you will see a dropdown element in the Navbar of a website.
+A dropdown menu is a pre-built navigation element that can be added to almost any area of a site.
+Most often you'll see a dropdown element in the navbar of a website.

-The Dropdown List isn't visible until the Dropdown is clicked, but you can make it visible by going to the Settings Tab and enabling the “Open Menu” option.
+The dropdown list isn't visible until the dropdown is clicked, but you can make it visible by selecting the dropdown, then going to the Settings panel and clicking Menu > Show.

 Within the dropdown list there are three dropdown links.
-You can view and edit these by selecting the dropdown menu, going to the settings panel, and clicking “Open Menu”.
+You can view and edit these by selecting the dropdown menu, going to the Settings panel, and clicking Menu > Open.
 You can double click inside the dropdown links to edit the text — this will also adjust the width of the link.

-You can move the links around by click and dragging them on the canvas.
-Alternatively, you can click on the Navigator Panel and drag the dropdown links around from there.
+You can move the links around by clicking and dragging them on the canvas.
+Alternatively, you can click on the Navigator panel and drag the dropdown links around from there.

-You can choose where each link will lead to through the Element Settings Panel.
-You can also choose to add another link by pressing the Add Link button, or you can duplicate by copy and pasting.
+You can choose where each link will lead to through the Settings panel.
+You can also choose to add another link by pressing the Add link button, or you can duplicate a link by copy and pasting.

 If you want the whole dropdown toggle to be a link, check out how to create a custom dropdown and use a link block to create the dropdown toggle instead of using a div block.
 Note that in this case, you'll need to trigger the dropdown menu on hover since clicking the trigger will redirect you to the linked source.

-Any changes made with the Hover State selected will only be visible when the Dropdown Link is hovered over.
+Once selected, a “Hover” class will appear.
+Any changes made with the Hover state selected will only be visible when the dropdown link is hovered over.